Yuki Bhambri

+Yuki Bhambri (born 4 July 1992) is an Indian professional tennis player who currently specializes in doubles.
+He has an ATP career-high doubles ranking of world No. 21 achieved on 13 October 2025.
+He also has a career-high singles ranking of No. 83 achieved on 16 April 2018.

-Yuki Bhambri (born 4 July 1992) is an Indian professional tennis player.
-He is a former junior no. 1 and winner of the 2009 Australian Open Junior Championship.
+He is a former junior No. 1 and winner of the 2009 Australian Open Junior Championship.
 He is the first Indian to win the junior Australian Open title and the fourth Indian in history to capture a junior singles title at a Grand Slam championship.
 He represents India in the Davis Cup.

 Personal and early life

 He started playing tennis at the age of 6 years.
 His father is Chander and mother is Indu.
 He is the youngest in the family.
 His sisters are Ankita Bhambri and Sanaa Bhambri, and he is the cousin of Prerna Bhambri and Prateek Bhambri, all of whom are professional tennis players.
 His early career tennis coach was Aditya Sachdeva.
 He is currently being coached by Stephen Koon, Impact Tennis Academy, and is accompanied by trainer Abhimanu Singh & Ahmad Nasir.
+Bhambri became mentor of the tennis facilities of RoundGlass Sports in 2024.

 Junior career

 Bhambri reached the junior No. 1 ranking in the world in February 2009.
 He won the Junior Australian Open Boys singles title in 2009 by beating Alexandros-Ferdinandos Georgoudas of Greece in the finals.

 He competed in all the junior Grand Slams in 2008.
 He lost at the 2008 Australian Open Boys' Singles in the semifinals to eventual champion Bernard Tomic.

 Yuki concluded his season by making history as the first Indian winner of the prestigious Orange Bowl at age 16, beating Jarmere Jenkins of the U.S. in straight sets.

 In 2009, Bhambri began the year by winning the junior Australian Open, defeating Alexandros Georgoudas from Greece in the final in only 57 minutes.
 Throughout the tournament he dropped only one set, becoming the first Indian singles winner of the junior Australian Open and the fourth Indian in history to capture a junior singles grand slam title.